One question a lot of people ask us is:

 Is it a bad idea to store corporate data on Dropbox?

-Or: Should I store my company’s data on consumer grade public clouds like Dropbox, Google Drive or Office 365, among others?
+Or: Should I store my organization’s data on consumer grade public clouds like Dropbox, Google Drive or Microsoft Office 365?
 There is a lot of reasons why you shouldn’t use such tools to share your corporate (or private) data – here’s an overview of some of the reasons we consider the most relevant.